danth/flakeaway/README.md

 Flakeaway is a simple CI server for [Nix flakes](https://nixos.wiki/wiki/Flakes).

-## Not maintained

-Since writing Flakeaway, I've started using [nixbuild.net](https://nixbuild.net/) and their GitHub actions workflow.
-This allows me to save money by only paying for the builds I actually use, rather than a permanent server.

-Hence I will not be maintaining this repository from now on.

-However, I do think that Flakeaway had some potential behind it.
-If someone wants to work on this, please do let me know and I'll be happy to give you access / transfer the repository.

 ## Self-hosted setup

 You can run Flakeaway on your own server which will be used to evaluate jobs,